 Which Alcohol Is Best for A Cold?

 There are several drinks that are particularly soothing when battling a cold.
-Though it’s mostly a matter of personal preference, here are a few popular beverages:
+"Does alcohol help with a cold?" is not even a question to ask because it sure does.
+Though choosing a specific drink is mostly a matter of personal preference, here are a few popular beverages:

 - Tequila, salt, and lemon.
 Tequila is one of the stronger alcohols at about 50% ABV, but that’s why it’s so effective.
 A standard pour of tequila blanco with a dash of salt and some lemon juice does the trick.
 The reason salt is useful is that it decreases the burn, which is particularly strong.